Pan Seared Salmon

 After a few scrapes, voila, no more scales.
 You can tell they’re gone because the skin has a netting pattern to it:

-Now is when you want to start preheating a skillet for searing the salmon.
+Next, start preheating a skillet for searing the salmon.

-What kind of skillet should you use for searing salmon?
+What kind of skillet to use

-For the best sear, I recommend an uncoated pan.
-Some people like to use nonstick pans for searing fish, but I don’t.
-You just don’t get the same sear.
+Some people like to use a Teflon-style nonstick pan for searing fish, but I don’t.
+You just don’t get the same sear, and you’re not supposed to use this high of heat for those pans.

 Add oil to coat the bottom of the skillet, and note that it should be shimmering, but not smoking violently.
 If it’s smoking like crazy, turn the heat down slightly.

-Go ahead and lay the fish down in the pan on the skin side, always away from you so the oil doesn’t splash.
+Go ahead and lay the fish down in the hot pan on the salmon skin side, always away from you so the hot oil doesn’t splash.
+(And if the fish doesn’t sizzle, your pan isn’t hot enough, so heat longer).

-This thoroughly crisps the skin, and also results in a gentler cooking for the flesh of the salmon.
+Here’s the secret: Let the fish cook for 90% of the time on the skin side.
+This thoroughly crisps the skin, and also results in a gentler cooking for the flesh side of the salmon.

 How Long to Sear Salmon: The salmon I get is usually about an inch thick, so I cook it for 5 minutes on the skin side, until it’s golden brown and crispy.
-Time will vary depending on thickness, so use a thermometer.
+Time will vary depending on the thickness of the fillets, so always use a meat thermometer to check.

 Seared Scallops are another one of my favorite seafoods to make at home, as it’s crazy easy and much cheaper than the restaurant.